The Truth About Zero Knowledge / Zero Trust

 All common features of email services.

-If the provider controls the code path, the user cannot trust it.
-And if the user cannot trust the code path, the system cannot be zero trust.
+If the provider controls the code path, the user cannot trust the code.

 The Provider Is Always the Adversary - Therefore the Provider Cannot Also Be the Protector